hasura/graphql-engine/docs/graphql/manual/mutations/multiple-mutations.rst

 .. meta::
-   :description: User's manual for managing multiple mutations with Hasura
+   :description: Insert objects with multiple mutations in one request
    :keywords: hasura, docs, mutation, multiple mutations, request

 Multiple mutations in a request